Klana: Saint Jerome Church

-Saint Roch's Church
+Saint Rocco Church

-St. Roch's Church was mentioned as early as the 17th century by Valvasor as a chapel of ease of the parish church of St. Hieronymus.
+St. Rocco's Church was mentioned as early as the 17th century by Valvasor as a chapel of ease of the parish church of St. Jerome.
 It is not known when this church was built, but it was almost certainly built before 1630.
-It is located at the entrance to the main village next to the road, typical of the churches built in honor of St. Roch.
+It is located at the entrance to the main village next to the road, typical of the churches built in honor of St. Rocco.
 Today's church was built on the site of the old one in 1861.

-The central position in the church is occupied by an altar formed from the image of St. Roch lined with marble.
-St. Roch shown in the image has all the iconographic elements that can be attributed to it: a Jesuit bearded face and long hair, a low-cut modest habit with tucked shells, Jacob's cap - a symbol of pilgrimage to the Spanish Saint James Compostello (St. Roch was never there, but helped and protected pilgrims.)
+The central position in the church is occupied by an altar formed from the image of St. Rocco lined with marble.
+St. Rocco shown in the image has all the iconographic elements that can be attributed to it: a Jesuit bearded face and long hair, a low-cut modest habit with tucked shells, Jacob's cap - a symbol of pilgrimage to the Spanish Saint James Compostello (St. Rocco was never there, but helped and protected pilgrims.)
 His left hand rests on a pilgrim's stick on which a gourd of water is hung, and on his right thigh, the saint points to a newly healed wound that symbolizes a plague.

-Legend says that St. Roch's picture came out in front of the plague and stopped it with the words: “I'm mowing here, not you!”
+Legend says that St. Rocco's picture came out in front of the plague and stopped it with the words: “I'm mowing here, not you!”
 The plague was stopped and proceeded to affect Skalnica, sparing the town of Klana.
-Since then, the "Rokova' Festival has been celebrated in Klana by holding a fair and dance and is a large multi-day festival.
+Since then, the 'Rokova' Festival has been celebrated in Klana by holding a fair and dance and is a large multi-day festival.

 Saint Michael's Church

-The St. Michael's Church was built at the end of the 9th and beginning of the 10th century.
+The St. Michael's Church (Sveti Mihovil) was built at the end of the 9th and beginning of the 10th century.
 It is located in Klana's cemetery and unlike St. Hieronymus's Church, it has always had the appearance it has today.
 The church has a small tower with a bell and inside there is an altar with St. Michael.
 It was renovated at the beginning of the 19th century and in 1953 the roof was repaired by the conservation institute, under whose protection the church is still today.

 During reconstruction of the ground floor in 2004 under the leadership of Mrs. Mie Rizner from the Conservation Department of the Directorate for the Protection of Cultural Heritage, archaeological excavations were carried out in the church during which the tombs of the Barbo and Panizzoli families were found, historical Lords and owners of Klana.
 It was at last established that Ana Maria Panizzoli (nee Barbo) is buried there.
 At one time, the church of St. Michael was a parish church but today serves as the church for Masses for the dead during funerals and on All Saints' Day.